SHAPE is an international research project aiming to improve quality of life and well-being for people with early stage dementia.

 Recruitment of participants for eSHAPE

-Baseline data collection by telephone started
+Baseline data collection by telephone

 Interviews with the participating people with dementia and their care partners

-eSHAPE intervention started
+eSHAPE intervention

-Start of group sessions for people with dementia and e-learning for their care partners
+Group sessions for people with dementia and e-learning for their care partners

-Follow-up data collection by telephone started
+Follow-up data collection by telephone

-Recruitment ends
+Recruitment ended

-UK - Recruitment ends April 30th 2023.
+UK - Recruitment ended April 30th 2023.

-Australia - Recruitment ends in May 2023.
+Australia - Recruitment ended in May 2023.

-Norway - Recruitment ends in July 2023.
+Norway - Recruitment ended in July 2023.

 Why is SHAPE important?